 When we asked Julia why she started saving her pennies, she told us the idea just popped into her head.
 She said, "If I were poor, I would want somebody to help me."

 And so at five years of age, she collected any and all change that she could get her hands on.
+She collected coins everywhere.
 Sometimes even at the expense of her Dad's coffee money!

 Julia saved one thousand, seven hundred pennies!

-At that same time, my husband Jim and I were able to carry Julia's money with us on our first trip to Kenya, with the promise that we would be sure it met a need there.
+At that same time, Jill Carty, Founder, and her husband Jim, were able to carry Julia's money with them on their first trip to Kenya, with the promise that they would be sure it met a need there.
 They were able to purchase three soccer balls at the local market with Julia's money and donate them on her behalf to a school in Garissa, Kenya.

 Knowing we had to do something more to help these beautiful African children, when we came home it seemed like the next logical step to match Julia's desire with our own.
 And so, The Julia Project was born!